yunnysunny/grunt-pages/README.md

 **Breaking changes:**

-- Paginated pages no longer have a `currentPage` as a property of the current page in the `pages` array, rather it is exposed as a global variable called  `currentIndex` for easier accesibility.
+- Paginated pages no longer have a `currentPage` as a property of the current page in the `pages` array, rather it is exposed as a global variable called  `currentIndex` for easier accessibility.

 **0.2.5** - Fixed metadata parsing bug, added `formatPostUrl` option & added `pagination.url` option.